VasuBhardwaj-23/Healthcare-Supply-Chain-Inventory-Analytics/README.md

 - **Optimize Inventory Planning** by monitoring low-stock items, reorder levels, and stock coverage to reduce stock-out exposure.
 - **Strengthen Supplier Performance Management** by evaluating delivery performance together with cost, lead time, and reliability.
-- **Monitor Demand Concentration** across departments, categories, and medicines to support better purchasing and inventory allocation.
+- **Monitor Demand Concentration** across departments, categories, and medicines to support more effective purchasing and inventory allocation.
 - **Reduce Operational Waste** by using facility consumption and wastage analysis to identify opportunities for improved resource utilization.
 - **Establish KPI-Based Monitoring** for demand, inventory availability, supplier delivery, and operational performance to support regular management review.